gattil/2017-ACGT-Tutorials/_docs/pages/exercises_phyml_2.md

 ##### Third Run

-Run PhyML with the substitution model set to **JC**, nucleotide frequencies are estimated empirically from the dataset, and executing the tree search routines.
+Run PhyML with the substitution model set to **JC** and executing the tree search routines.

 In addition, set the following options: